 A river in south-central California.

-Departing Seattle 24 March, Kern arrived San Pedro, Calif., 28 March for shakedown.
-On 12 April she joined a convoy out of Los Angeles and reached Pearl Harbor the 22d.
-Loaded with aviation gas and diesel oil, she steamed to Midway between 8 and 12 June.
-She returned to Pearl Harbor 18 June, and from 27 June to 11 July she made a similar run to Canton and Palmyra Islands.
+Departing Seattle on 24 March 1943, Kern arrived at San Pedro, Calif., on 28 March to begin her shakedown training.
+On 12 April, she joined a convoy out of Los Angeles and reached Pearl Harbor on the 22nd.
+Loaded with aviation gas and diesel oil, she proceeded to Midway (8-12 June).
+She returned to Pearl Harbor, Territory of Hawaii, on 18 June, and from 27 June to 11 July she made a similar run to Canton and Palmyra Islands.

-During the next year Kern continued tanker operations out of Pearl Harbor, supplying American bases on Midway, Canton, and Palmyra I lands with gasoline and oil.
-Departing Pearl Harbor 19 August 1944, she sailed to Eniwetok, Marshalls, where she arrived 31 August and served as station tanker during September.
-She departed Eniwetok 5 October and carried gasoline to the Marianas and Ulithi before reaching Kossol Roads, Palaus, 28 October.
+During the next year, Kern continued tanker operations out of Pearl Harbor, supplying American bases on Midway, Canton, and Palmyra islands with gasoline and oil.
+Departing Pearl Harbor on 19 August 1944, she sailed to Eniwetok, Marshalls, where she arrived on 31 August and served as station tanker during September.
+She departed Eniwetok on 5 October and carried gasoline to the Marianas and Ulithi before reaching Kossol Roads, Palaus, on 28 October.

-From November to July 1945 Kern served as a station tanker at Kossol Roads and as a shuttle tanker to Pele-liu and Angaur.
+From November 1944 to July 1945, Kern served as a station tanker at Kossol Roads and as a shuttle tanker to Peleliu and Angaur.
 In addition, she made replenishment runs between the Palaus and Ulithi during March, May, and June.
-Departing Kossol 21 July, she steamed via Ulithi to Guam where she arrived 6 August for overhaul.
+Departing Kossol Roads on 21 July, she proceeded, via Ulithi, to Guam where she arrived on 6 August for overhaul.